 Founding Executive Director’s Bio

-Madeline McClure, LCSW
+Madeline McClure, LMSW

 Madeline is the founding Executive Director of TexProtects, the Texas Association for the Protection of Children.
 TexProtects is a Dallas-based statewide child advocacy membership organization.
-Our fiscal sponsor is the Dallas Foundation, a non-profit 501C-3 community foundation.

 Prior to her work as an advocate, McClure spent nine years on Wall Street.
 McClure was Vice President of SG Warburg in finance and investments in New York, NY when she decided to switch careers to work with abused and neglected children.
-She spent over five years as a clinical therapist for the Dallas Children’s Advocacy Center providing therapy services to child abuse victims after earning or MSSW.
-Since 2000, Madeline has advocated for investment in proven and cost-effective child abuse prevention programs, CPS improvements and services that help abuse victims heal to the Texas State Legislature and Dallas County Commissioners.
+She spent over five years as a clinical therapist for the Dallas Children’s Advocacy Center providing therapy services to child abuse victims after earning her MSSW.
+Since 2000, Madeline has advocated for investment in proven and cost-effective child abuse prevention programs, CPS improvements and services that help abuse victims heal to Congress, the Texas State Legislature and Dallas County Commissioners.

 Madeline serves on: